ttwilk3/miniature-invention/README.md

 # HOUNDDOG

-Used for sniffing packets from Software Defined Radios and parsing the outputted the Vita 49 A packets.
+Used for sniffing packets from Software Defined Radios and parsing the outputted Vita 49A packets.

 You can: